BoundlessHR/jobs-api/README.md

 Your task is to implement a simple Job Board backend API.
 Detailed specifications for the test project are provided below.
 We estimate that you will not need more than a single weekend at relaxed coding speed to implement it.

-## Project Delivery

-- source code delivery options:
-    * Create a Fork of this repository on Bitbucket and then create a pull request back to it
-    * Create a private repository on bitbucket and invite devteam@boundlessdrop.com
-- Deploy your app on Heroku and send the link to it

 ## Project Description

 The Job Board API will be used by your Users (Job Seekers) to perform the following tasks: